linkerd/linkerd2-proxy/README.md

    If the `DOCKER_TAG` environment variable is set, the image is given this name.
 Otherwise, the image is not named.

+The `Makefile` test targets are intended to replicate the tests run on CI.
+Therefore, the Rust compiler is configured to deny all warnings.
+For testing a local in-development branch, the `cargo test` command can be used directly, which will emit warnings but not fail the build if they are present.
+The `Makefile` test targets may then be used to ensure the branch is ready to merge.

 ### Cargo

 Usually, [Cargo][cargo], Rust's package manager, is used to build and test this